8 Things to Do in Peschiera del Garda (2025 Update)

 Things to Do in Peschiera del Garda

-Peschiera del Garda is small, as in, it takes roughly 10 minutes to walk from one gate to the other of Peschiera del Garda, so don’t expect countless landmarks and attractions!
+Peschiera del Garda is small small… as in, it takes roughly 10 minutes to walk from one gate to the other (which essentially outline the town’s parameters), so don’t expect countless landmarks and attractions!

 Explore the fortified city.

-The top thing to do in Peschiera is to walk around and admire the impressive defense system that surrounds the small island that Peschiera is built on.
+The top thing to do in Peschiera del Garda is to walk around and admire the impressive defense system that surrounds the small island that Peschiera’s town center is built on.

-To learn more while you explore Peschiera, book a tour with with an expert guide who can share cool facts about the town’s history, like on this Peschiera Walking Tour.
+To learn more while you explore Peschiera, book a tour with an expert guide who can share cool facts about the town’s history.

 Check out the Madonna del Frassino Sanctuary.